Duke-BC-2021-AI-for-energy-access/cyclegan/README.md

 in one of the code blocks in the iPython notebook.
 The exclamation mark in the front tells the Jupyter notebook that this whole thing is a Linux shell command and should be interpreted as such.
 This should extract and make a folder called `colab-cyclegan-data`

+The `.ipynb` notebook was used for debugging.
+The Python scripts adapted from the notebooks were what were run ultimately.

 ### Running cyclegan non-interactively

 (Download `colab-cyclegan-data` through the method above if you haven't already)